 2. Climate change

-A majority of the scientists, ecologists and environmentalists around the world believe that the global climate is changing and it’s mainly because of human activities.
+A majority of scientists, ecologists, and environmentalists around the world believe that the global climate is changing and it’s mainly because of human activities.
 Our global climate change has passed the tipping point where the effects cannot be reversed.

 At this stage, more and more environmental scientists are needed for developing sustainable methods to regulate further impacts on the globe.